This explains indexes, indexing, index controls, and index requirements in SPK.

 help other SPK operations, e.g. building or testing a package.

-If indexing is enabled, you have to generate an index before trying to use it in a solve.
+If indexing is enabled, the index must be generated before trying to use it in a solve.
 They are not generated on the fly (outside of tiny repositories for automated tests).

 If index use is enabled, but no index has been generated for a